-What are measles, mumps, and rubella?
+What is measles, mumps, and rubella?

 Outbreaks of measles and mumps still happen in the U.S., especially in areas where vaccination rates are not high enough to protect the population.
 Rubella is no longer constantly present (endemic) in the U.S. but can be brought into the country by people who get infected in other countries.
 Once a person has been infected with measles, mumps, or rubella, it is rare for them to get sick from the virus again.